cleanbrowsing/dnsperftest/README.md

 # DNS Performance Test

-Shell script that leverages dig to test the performance from your location to some of the most popular DNS resolvers.
+Shell script to test the performance of the most popular DNS resolvers from your location.

 Includes by default:
  * CloudFlare 1.1.1.1